telerik/kendo-ui-core/docs/controls/data-management/grid/data-binding.md

 The rest of the columns need some more specific templating since they are complex displays, not single fields.
 You can do that by moving the template outside of the Grid and then setting the template for the details to contain the name of the user that created the photo, the filter they used to create it, and the photo caption.
 In the last cell, use JavaScript in your templates to enumerate over the comments to display them in a list.

 All markup is now removed from your JavaScript.
-Add a little bit of style and your grid is now fully customized.
+Add some style, as demonstrated in the example below, so that you fully customize the Grid.

 ###### Example